SachithaEshan/-E-Commerce-Clothing-Platform/README.md

 ## Project Scope for eCommerce System (SPORTS WEAR) | (MERN Stack ) Overview

-### This project involves building a Hotel Room Booking System using the MERN stack
+### This project involves building a eCommerce System (SPORTS WEAR) using the MERN stack

 (React.js, Node.js, Express, MongoDB) with the following features and requirements: